 While writing for newspapers and magazines, he worked on a Master’s degree in English from the University of North Carolina at Charlotte and was a writing tutor for Belmont Abbey College.
 Mr. Lux has presented at academic conferences on Ernest Hemingway, William Faulkner, Cormac McCarthy, and Herman Melville.

 He completed his master’s, and moved with his wife and son to Ecuador.
-After teaching in Ecuador for two years, Mr. Lux and his family returned to the U.S. He continued to teach composition and literature courses online with the International Center of Broward College in Ecuador.
-He now teaches high school English courses, including AP Literature and Composition, Dual Enrollment Composition, and ESOL.
+After teaching in Ecuador for two years, Mr. Lux and his family returned to the U.S. For four years, he taught high school English courses, including AP Literature and Composition, Dual Enrollment Composition, and ESOL.
+Mr. Lux now teaches Secondary Cambridge Curriculum at an international school.